SadyhaMiren/raisinghumanityschild/meditations/on-loving-revisability-and-correction.md

 correction requires hierarchy
 even when softened
 even when called maturity
-even when framed as adult
+even when framed as "adult"

 correction lowers